-EdD in Higher Education Doctoral Programs
+What are EdD in Higher Education Doctoral Programs?

 EdD programs tend to be geared more towards working professionals in education and organizational leadership.
 These higher education doctoral programs may help professionals gain a greater understanding of human learning processes and educational institutions and their organization.
 Students may also study how to conduct and apply research and the interactions between society, finance and government.
 In general, EdD programs in Educational Administration require a master’s degree and at least several years of work experience in education, whereas the PhD does not always require work experience.

-How To Decide Between Higher Education PhD Programs
+How To Decide Between Higher Education PhD Programs?

 With the array of choices and specializations in higher educational administration, it helps to determine where your interests lie, so that you might determine the type of administrative role you aspire to.
 Earning a doctorate in higher education is a rigorous commitment.
-Wh en you contemplate the area of emphasis, you may want to consider:
+When you contemplate the area of emphasis, you may want to consider:

 - Are you interested in working in public or private schools, with K-12 schools, community colleges or universities?

 - Are you drawn to working in a particular sub field of education, such as Special Education?